akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240210000000/index.md

 Categories: cs-AI, cs-CL, cs-CR, cs-IR, cs-LG, cs.CL
 Keyword Score: 60
 Keywords: Recommendation, ChatGPT, Sentiment Analysis, Large Language Model, Large Language Model, Prompt
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.05868v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.05868v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.05868v1.pdf" filename="2402.05868v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.05868v2.pdf" filename="2402.05868v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Cloud-based <b>large</b> <b>language</b> <b>models</b> <b>(LLMs)</b> such as <b>ChatGPT</b> have increasingly become integral to daily operations, serving as vital tools across various applications.
 While these models offer substantial benefits in terms of accessibility and functionality, they also introduce significant privacy concerns: the transmission and storage of user data in cloud infrastructures pose substantial risks of data breaches and unauthorized access to sensitive information; even if the transmission and storage of data is encrypted, the <b>LLM</b> service provider itself still knows the real contents of the data, preventing individuals or entities from confidently using such <b>LLM</b> services.
-To address these concerns, this paper proposes a simple yet effective mechanism PromptCrypt to protect user privacy.
+To address these concerns, this paper proposes a simple yet effective mechanism EmojiCrypt to protect user privacy.
 It uses Emoji to encrypt the user inputs before sending them to <b>LLM,</b> effectively rendering them indecipherable to human or <b>LLM's</b> examination while retaining the original intent of the <b>prompt,</b> thus ensuring the model's performance remains unaffected.
 We conduct experiments on three tasks, personalized <b>recommendation,</b> <b>sentiment</b> <b>analysis,</b> and tabular data analysis.
-Experiment results reveal that PromptCrypt can encrypt personal information within <b>prompts</b> in such a manner that not only prevents the discernment of sensitive data by humans or <b>LLM</b> itself, but also maintains or even improves the precision without further tuning, achieving comparable or even better task accuracy than directly <b>prompting</b> the <b>LLM</b> without <b>prompt</b> encryption.
-These results highlight the practicality of adopting encryption measures that safeguard user privacy without compromising the functional integrity and performance of <b>LLMs.</b> Code and dataset are available at https://github.com/agiresearch/PromptCrypt.
+Experiment results reveal that EmojiCrypt can encrypt personal information within <b>prompts</b> in such a manner that not only prevents the discernment of sensitive data by humans or <b>LLM</b> itself, but also maintains or even improves the precision without further tuning, achieving comparable or even better task accuracy than directly <b>prompting</b> the <b>LLM</b> without <b>prompt</b> encryption.
+These results highlight the practicality of adopting encryption measures that safeguard user privacy without compromising the functional integrity and performance of <b>LLMs.</b> Code and dataset are available at https://github.com/agiresearch/EmojiCrypt.

 {{</citation>}}

-### (8/224) TimeArena: Shaping Efficient Multitasking Language Agents in a Time-Aware Simulation (Yikai Zhang et al., 2024)
+### (8/233) TimeArena: Shaping Efficient Multitasking Language Agents in a Time-Aware Simulation (Yikai Zhang et al., 2024)

 {{<citation>}}